reposense/RepoSense/docs/user_guide.md

 ### Tool Bar
 The `Tool Bar` at the top provides a set of filters that control the chart panel.
 From right to left, the filters are:
 - Sort : Users can sort by:
-    - Total Contribution : the amount of lines written by the author did in the latest version of the project
+    - Total Contribution : The amount of lines written by the author did in the latest version of the project.
     - Variance : The variance of contribution of all commits.
+        - It indicates the code consistency of an author.
-This indicates whether the author is contributing regularly or just rushing before deadlines and milestones.
-This can be useful for instructors of student projects, e.g. [Addressbook](https://github.com/se-edu/addressbook-level4).
+        - It helps to determine whether the author has been contributing regularly or procrastinating.
+        - This can be useful for instructors of student projects, e.g. [Addressbook](https://github.com/se-edu/addressbook-level4).
-    - Author Name
+    - Author Name : The Author's GitHub ID or Display Name configured in the `CSV Config File`.
-    - Team Name : The name of the organization of the repository
+    - Team Name : The name of the organization of the repository.
 - Interval : Interval refers to amount of time one single ramp represents.
     - Users can choose two modes of time intervals:
         - daily